 In the footsteps of the 1956 Swiss expedition

 Off to Mt.
-Everest with Kari Kobler, the Himalayan legend.
+Everest with Kobler&Partner, the legendary guides in the Himalaya.

 Everest experience since 2000.